request an appointment online.

 Stem Cell Transplantation

 If Hodgkin lymphoma does not respond to frontline treatments or if it returns, a stem cell transplant may be recommended.
+A stem cell transplant is a procedure that replaces defective or damaged cells in patients whose normal blood cells have been affected by cancer.
 These transplants can be either autologous (stem cells taken from the patient) or allogenic (stem cells from a donor).

 MD Anderson has the largest bone marrow and stem cell transplant program in the nation, performing roughly 800 procedures per year.
 We pioneered the use of less toxic doses of chemotherapy, which result in higher success rates and are now the widely accepted standard.